Leedehai/abseil.gn/README.md

 # Fetch Abseil source and update *.gn files
 $ ./update.sh # add "-r" to skip fetching the Abseil source.
 ```

+### What if the program "hangs"?

+On first execution, Bazel may decide to download JDK (yeah, it doesn't do this
+step during installation), which may take a long time and it appears the program
+hangs.
+This peculiar behavior of Bazel is annoying ([GitHub issue](https://github.com/bazelbuild/bazel/issues/6865)).

 ## Explore alternative actions